fractastical/ipm/README.md

 # Goals

 Infinite extensible play probably with one core game that has a dynamic modding community and ability to easly port game logic between different game engines.

+# Under development

+- Currently "push" based (i.e. code is packaged and pushed.
+Should also be a pull version with better versionoing so that anyone can integrate this code snippets)
+- Coin / web3 logic

 Other games that are not currently included here:  Hunt the Golem, Zeus